zshi74/Loan-Data-Exploration/README.md

 More detailed, we want to know how these columns relate to income and what information do they contain that might help us make a prediction.

+You can access the complete report at: https://rpubs.com/zshi4/loaneda

 ## Question 1:
 Which race, sex combination is most represented in this data set?
 Which race, sex combination is least likely to make more than $50K?